smanikantam/save-tabs/readme.md

 ## Overview

 This Chrome extension allows you to save all the URLs from your open tabs into a text file.
-Additionally, it provides a feature to download an HTML page containing all the links from the active tab.

 ## Installation